Aalto University's New European Bauhaus event sought bold perspectives on multidisciplinary and systemic change.

 - The NEB LAB is a high-level EU working-group accelerator to create networking opportunities and disseminate information about working solutions and tools.

 - The NEB Festival is an event launched by the EU Commission.
-The inaugural festival will take place in Brussels in the first week of June 2022.
+Next time the festival will take place in Brussels in April 2024.
 The festival offers partners the chance to share results and ideas, and serves as an initiative as well for attracting other partners and the wider public.

-- The EU invites every member state to name a collaborative partner for taking care of festival business at the national level.
+- The EU invites every member state to name a collaborative partner for taking care of festival business at the national level, contact point in Finland is Archinfo.

 Let us know if you are organising an event.
 We will update the list.
 Event times are in EET (UTC+02:00).